Our Schools

 With help from a grant from the Ray and Kay Eckstein Charitable Trust and donations from many friends, a school building outside of Saut d’ Eau was constructed in 2007.

 The connections in Saut d Eau led to another pastor who had a school and orphanage in Mirebalais.
 This orphanage had 20 children.
 The orphans were sleeping on the gravel in a makeshift tent or on a cement slab under a tarp.
 This slab also functioned as a school for 100 children during the day.
 Again, God opened the way for money to be provided and a dormitory/school building was built in Mirebalais in 2008.
+The school in Mirebalais had to move due to gang activity.

 Then came the third school in Desarmes.
 This pastor had over 200 children attending school that was made out of large tarps.
 Len started raising money for a school building and then the earthquake of 2010 happened.
 The pastor in Desarmes found himself with 90 orphans that were relocated from Port-au-Prince.
 The money for the schools was used to buy land and build dormitories to house the children.